Prof. Michael Brown

-With the Deepwater Horizon disaster and Gulf oil spill still in the news, we will study how oil is harvested.
+With concerns about oil pipelines and spills in the news, we will study how oil is harvested.
 We will study the evidence for "Hubbert's peak" and the end of oil for the planet.

-We will study the case for nuclear energy (esp in light of the Fukashima disaster), both conventional fission energy (about 100 plants in the US) and more speculative fusion energy (MB's research area).
+We will study the case for nuclear energy, both conventional fission energy (about 100 plants in the US) and more speculative fusion energy (MB's research area).

-The book we'll be using is Energy, Environment, and Climate by Richard Wolfson, and Physics for Future Presidents by Richard Muller
+The book we'll be using is Energy, Environment, and Climate (third edition) by Richard Wolfson, and Physics for Future Presidents by Richard Muller

 The seminar will feature hands-on demonstrations of photovoltaics, hydrogen fuel cell, and electrical energy.

-There will be one section: Monday 1-4 PM
+There will be one section: Tuesdays 1-4 PM

 The seminar format means that students will play an active role in presenting material.

-The seminar is open to anyone in the class of 2015.
+The seminar is open to anyone in the first-year class of 2022.
 The math prerequisite is high school algebra and we will do lots of calculations.

 Additional reserve reading will include the National Academies recent report on energy policy, "Energy Science" by Andrews and Jelley, "Energy and the Environment" by Ristinen and Kraushaar, "Energy" by Hinrichs and Kleinbach.